EEO

 Closing material

 During this period WYSO continued its “Community Voices” radio production training programs, designed to teach community members professional media skills they then use to create stories that highlight local voices, ideas and concerns.
-Many of these stories are then broadcast on WYSO, reaching our 80,000+ weekly listeners.
+Many of these stories are then broadcast on WYSO.
 Our training opportunities are open to people of all ages for a nominal fee.
-Many are admitted on scholarship.
+Many are admitted on full scholarship.
+And our high school training program is always offered at no cost.

 There was an array of Community Voices activity during this period.
 Highlights include:

-As well as the launch of a new series:
+As well as the creation of three new Community Voices series:

 CONTACTING WYSO